yk-liu/yk-liu.github.io/dataset/scene.md

 - For all data, the noise factors of D435i IMU are not provided.
 An estimation of noise variances of D435i should be 0.0002678 for accel, and 1.0296e-5 for gyro.
 These values are derived from T265 noise factors scaled by their filter bandwidth.

+- There are duplicated messages on the /odom topic in office-1 bags.
+Can be removed with [this script](https://github.com/lifelong-robotic-vision/lifelong-slam/issues/2).

 ## FAQ

 <ul><li>